christopherBelter/textmining/README.md

     theData <- extract_xml(cxml)

-Finally, remove the pmids object from the PubMed history server and the cxml object to free up some additional memory.
+Finally, remove the pmids object from the PubMed history server and the XML objects from your session to free up some additional memory.

-    rm(pmids, cxml)
+    rm(pmids, rxml, cxml)

 ### Docuemnt preprocessing